digiscot/digiscot-website/pages/projects/lead-scotland.md

 We are grateful to Cairn Housing Association and their staff for supporting this training and helping us to recruit learners.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Lead has <a href="https://twitter.com/scvotweet">@scvotweet</a> digital participation funding to deliver Getting Digital in Highland: <a href="http://t.co/ZTTEhYwLmq">http://t.co/ZTTEhYwLmq</a> <a href="http://t.co/8abRiEDbBD">pic.twitter.com/8abRiEDbBD</a></p>&mdash; Lead Scotland (@leadscot_tweet) <a href="https://twitter.com/leadscot_tweet/status/623499162529697792">July 21, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-October 2015: Project begins at Scotsburn Court in Tain and Stafford Court in Dornoch Equipment purchased and learners and volunteer helpers recruited Course begins in both locations
-End November 2015: Mid way evaluation of course through questionnaires and the Catching Confidence tool January 2016: Course finishes
-Evaluation of provision, including learners, volunteers, carers and partners